vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Kṛtyapradipa, a work on Nyāya, ideal time-table for, acc. to kau. tilya, p.
 228; duty of a crowned,

 p.
 816n. p.
-12; condemned by both the Krtyaratnākara, of Candeśvara, pp. cpics when being engrossed in plea
+12; condemned by both the Kr̥tyaratnākara, of Candeśvara, pp. cpics when being engrossed in plea

 762, 764, 775n. sures does not attend the court of Kṛtyasamuccaya, p.
 770n. justice, p.
 397; duties of ideal, in